Hyundai Motorsport Preview: WRC Rallye Monte-Carlo | Hyundai N

 - Hyundai Motorsport is aiming for a strong start to its seventh season in the 2020 FIA World Rally Championship (WRC) at Rallye Monte-Carlo next week (January 23-26)

 - Team will field three Hyundai i20 Coupe WRC cars (Thierry Neuville/Nicolas Gilsoul, Ott Tänak/Martin Järveoja and Sébastien Loeb/Daniel Elena) for the first round of the year

-- Hyundai Motorsport has set out to defend its manufacturers’ title as well as take top honours in the drivers’ standings.
+- Hyundai Motorsport has set out to defend its manufacturers’ title as well as take top honors in the drivers’ standings.

 20 January 2020 - Hyundai Motorsport will be aiming to start its seventh season in the FIA World Rally Championship (WRC) on the front foot with a strong result at Rallye Monte-Carlo next week (January 23-26).